 Mid-April: Joan travels from Los Angeles to San Francisco, California.

-May 1: Dorothy Kilgallen reveals that film producer Ross Hunter is interested in casting Joan with Rock Hudson in the screen adaption of Thomas Wolfe's
+May 1: Dorothy Kilgallen reveals that film producer Ross Hunter is interested in casting Joan with Rock Hudson in a film adaption of Thomas Wolfe's

-novel "The Web And The Rock".May 4: By invitation from ex husband Franchot Tone, Joan attends the premiere of his new play "The Dirty Old Man" at the Theatre de Lys in
+novel "The Web and The Rock".May 4: By invitation from ex husband Franchot Tone, Joan attends the premiere of his new play "The Dirty Old Man" at the Theatre de Lys in New York.

 May 5: Mary Astor is signed to co-star with Joan in "Hush...Hush, Sweet Charlotte".

 (Actress Barbara Stanwyck was the top contender for the role of "Jewel Mayhew" prior to Astor signing.

 In an April 17th, 1964 wire Bette Davis sent to General Artists Corporation, Davis objected to the consideration of Stanwyck for the role, saying